ros2/design/articles/115_topic_and_service_name_mapping.md

 - `$sub`

 The most serious alternatives considered were the "bash-like" syntax of `${sub}` and `$sub`.
-The `$sub` style syntax has the downside of being difficult to process and impossible express some kinds of concatenation.
+The `$sub` style syntax has the downside of being difficult to process and making it impossible to express some kinds of concatenation.
 The `${sub}` was a strong candidate, but ultimately was rejected because it would collide with use in shell scripts.
 For example, you can imagine a shell script that runs a node and remaps a topic name would contain these substitutions, but they would need to be escaped to prevent bash itself from trying to expand them.
 The `{}` syntax avoids this problem but is also easy to parse.